top of page

 Red Dog prepares the electrical documents for the applicable jurisdiction and responds to electrical plan-check comments within the scope included in the proposal.
 Permit processing, agency review time, utility scheduling, and final approval remain under the control of the reviewing agencies and other project participants.

-If your commercial or light-industrial facility is adding equipment, panels, feeders, dedicated circuits, or backup power, send the available project drawings and scope information for review.
-Include the project address and jurisdiction, equipment information, contractor scope, existing electrical drawings, any plan-check comments, and the target submittal schedule.
+If your industrial, warehouse, or commercial facility is adding equipment, panels, feeders, dedicated circuits, backup power, or other major electrical loads, send the available project drawings and scope information for review.

 Red Dog Engineering will review the actual project information and provide a proposal defining the electrical deliverables, required project information, fee, anticipated turnaround, and included plan-check support.